jdcloudcom/en/documentation/User-Service/Account-Management/Sign-In-And-Sign-Up.md

 # Login and Registration
 ## Register an Account
-Newly registered accounts at all JD Cloud registry entries (except JD Cloud APP) are JD Cloud’s independent accounts, which cannot log in to JD Mall.
+The account registered at JD Cloud cannot be used for logging in JD Mall.
 Currently, JD Cloud only supports registration by the mainland mobile phone number, with the steps as follows:

 ### 1. Enter account name and password
+The account name is the identifier of JD Cloud account for login.
 The page notifies for entry rules upon entering:
 The length of the account name is 4-20 bits.
 Chinese characters, English letters, numbers or symbols of "-" and "_" can be entered.
 Account names in pure digital format are not supported;
 The login password length is 7-20 bits.
 The password must contain English letters, numbers, and symbols (support for English symbols other than spaces), and the password must not be the same as the account name.